Quetzaly88/Surfing-and-Wellness/README.md

 Acknowledgments

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.

 I want to thank specially to Dajana Isbaner_5P_lead from slack.
 All this days I've been having a hard time understanding things she was the biggest support I had.
 Even when my questions were silly, she took the time to help me resolve the issues.

 I got inspiration for this README from Kera_Hackteam from slack.
 I saw how amazing her job is and I wished to use her template as a base for this readmne.

 The tutor team was avaiable most of the times I asked questions.
 I'm thankful for their assesment.